Groeg-the-mighty/MMF900/README.md

 # PCA: MNIST dataset

-- Download datasets 'mnist_test.csv' and 'mnist_training.csv'
+- Download datasets 'mnist_test.csv' and 'mnist_training.csv' using the link http://makeyourownneuralnetwork.blogspot.com/2015/03/the-mnist-dataset-of-handwitten-digits.html as datasets are to large for us to upload.
 - Download matlab code 'PCA_MNIST_github.m'
 - Run the code: The codes imports the training and testing data from the two csv files directly
 - Output: Missclassification rate and vector with prediction rate for each digits